awesomeshield/Awesome-Shield-PCB/README.md

 ## Versions and Branches

-Three variants are being developed.
-These variants will be produced as 1- or 2-off PCBs, assembled, and tested.
-These prototypes will be tested, and one variant will be selected for further development.
+Variants are being developed in branches to preserve version history.
+These variants will be produced, assembled, and tested.
+From these prototypes one variant will be selected for further development.

-The three variants are stored in branches, to preserve independent version history.

 Hardware Version Number | Branch Name
 ------  | -----
-V0.50 | `CPver2`
+V0.50 | `rightSideUI`
-V0.51 | `CPvar6`
-V0.52 | `master`
+V0.51 | `master`

 The branch `unusedVariants` is used to retain version history of variants that have been deprecated.

+## Bill of Materials (BOM)

+The [BOM for this board](https://octopart.com/bom-lookup/NXcyO8GW) is being developed on octopart.

+A bill of materials is a complete list of all of the electronic components that one needs to assemble the complete device.
+This does not include the PCB (PCB designs are stored in this git repository).